philoteer/mlir-aie-python-template-passthrough-kernel/README.md

 //
 //===----------------------------------------------------------------------===//-->

+Files necessary to build and run a MILR-AIE passthrough kernel, to serve as a development template.
+(Python-only version)

+Original codes are available at https://github.com/Xilinx/mlir-aie/tree/main/programming_examples/basic/passthrough_pykernel, by AMD, under Apache 2.0 license.

 # Passthrough Kernel:

 This IRON design flow example, called "Passthrough Kernel", demonstrates a simple AIE implementation for a non-vectorized (scalar) memcpy on a vector of integers.
 In this design, a single AIE core performs the memcpy operation on a vector with a default length `4096`.
 The kernel, defined in Python code as a function, is configured to work on `1024` element-sized subvectors and is invoked multiple times to complete the full copy.
 The example consists of two primary design files: `passthrough_pykernel.py` and `passThrough.cc`, and a testbench `test.cpp` or `test.py`.